Sign-in to Account

 What to Do After a Wasp Sting?

-Written by Aptive Environmental January 29, 2020
+Written by Aptive Pest Control January 29, 2020

 Wasps are a common stinging insect that can be found during warm months.
 These yellow and black flying, stinging bugs create nests both above the ground as well as on the ground.
 They often use tree branches, porch ceilings, deck floors, rafters, eaves, and railings to build their nest.
 Wasps use nectar as a food source as well as other insects such as caterpillars, larvae, and flies.